How to Start a Small Engine Repair Business

-Small engine equipment is everywhere, from the lawn mowers that homeowners use each summer to the chainsaws and weed whackers that landscaping companies rely on almost daily.
+Small engine equipment is everywhere, from the lawn mower that homeowners use each summer to the chainsaws and weed whackers that landscaping companies rely on almost daily.
 When those engines break, most people turn to a specialist to help with the repair.
 If you’re experienced in working on small engines, opening up your own repair business could be a lucrative business venture.

 Small engine repair businesses specialize in working with various types of small-scale machines in need of repair.
 These businesses diagnose, repair, and often maintain two-stroke and four-stroke engines from manufacturers such as Briggs & Stratton, Honda, Kohler, and Generac.
-These small engines will be found on all types of equipment like ATVs, dirt bikes, snow blowers, lawn mowers, leaf blowers, snowmobiles, motorcycles, pressure washers, outboard motors, chainsaws, and more.
+These small engines will be found on all types of equipment like ATVs, dirt bikes, snow blowers, lawn mowers, leaf blowers, snowmobiles, motorcycles, pressure washers, outboard boat motors, chainsaws, and more.
 Many of these businesses work out of shops, though some may offer deliveries and drop-offs, while others may offer mobile services.

 A small engine repair shop can earn revenue in many ways.
 The first revenue stream comes from repair services, whether the business is working with professional service providers, homeowners, or both.
 A business can establish a second revenue stream by buying broken equipment, repairing it, and selling it for a profit.
 A reputable small engine repair business can contract out its services to manufacturers in need of local repair services to fix products that are still under the manufacturer’s warranty.
 A business can also offer additional services, like equipment rentals, to generate year-round and reliable revenue.